 Preventing data breaches

 Security breaches are toxic for healthcare organizations.
-They incur regulatory penalties, damage trust, and can even lead to criminal prosecutions under the HIPAA Security Rule.
-Cybersecurity teams must understand potential attack vectors and implement controls to keep data safe.
+They face regulatory fines, lose trust, and may even face criminal charges under the HIPAA Security Rule.
+Cybersecurity teams need to know the possible attack methods.
+They must also put controls in place to protect data.
 But this is not simple.

-Hackers can pose as legitimate healthcare organizations and extract personal information from professionals or patients.
+Attackers can pretend to be real healthcare organisations.
+They can then steal personal information from both professionals and patients.
 Network users can implant malware by clicking a single malicious link.
 Insiders can also use their credentials to steal and sell patient data.

 Security teams must encrypt data and tightly control access.
 They must implement firewalls and filter unauthorized users.
 Security awareness training should enforce secure practices within the workforce.
 Whistle-blowing policies should provide timely alerts when internal threats arise.